GitHubWestie/Milestone-Project-One/README.md

 #### Locations Hero
 ![Locations-hero](assets/screenshots/locations-hero.png)

-With the locations hero I wanted to quickly convey an idea of what a typical ride with the club might look like whilst again not picking anything too scary so as to not be offputting to the more novice rider.
-In addition it gives a feel of being a small part of a much larger track and draws the user in to thinking about how the rest of the track might be, imaging themselves riding it and the sense of freedom that comes with that.
+With the locations hero, I wanted to quickly convey an idea of what a typical ride with the club might look like whilst again not picking anything too scary so as to not be offputting to the more novice rider.
+In addition, it gives a feel of being a small part of a much larger track and draws the user in to thinking about how the rest of the track might be, imagining themselves riding it and the sense of freedom that comes with that.
 The warmth of the image helps to make that visualisation positive.

 #### Join Us Hero
 ![Join-us-hero](assets/screenshots/join-us-page.png)

 As this image is the last chance to catch a potential new member I wanted this one to represent the fun of riding a bike.
 Wheelies are one of the most fun tricks in a mountain bikers bag and often one of the first learnt.
-As with the other hero images this one is unlikely to be off putting to those new to the sport but still illustrates the club ethos of riding for fun and not being too serious.
+As with the other hero images, this one is unlikely to be off-putting to those new to the sport but still illustrates the club ethos of riding for fun and not being too serious.

 ### Page Introductions
 ![homepage-intro](assets/screenshots/index-intro.png)
 ![locations-intro](assets/screenshots/locations-intro.png)

 Each page has a brief introduction to provide context to the page and some quick information.
 It also aims to answer some questions that new users would likely have when they first come to the site.
-These were kept short to not overload users with text heavy content.
+These were kept short to not overload users with text-heavy content.

 ### Main Content
 #### Home Page